liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 sigh of resignation.
 Then, he silently yielded to Petra's unspoken pressure, urging him to continue.

-Musica: \[The selection battle for royal throne, I'm sure you Misses have heard of it, haven't you?\]
+Musica: \[The selection battle fer the royal throne, I'm sure the Miss and the others've heard of it, haven'tcha?\]

 Emilia: \[――Ehn\]